 Born in Lafayette, Louisiana, A. K. Nicholas lived with his parents and two older sisters along the southern portion of the Bayou Vermillion River.
-His father was a petroleum engineer and the family left the United States for the Aramco communities of Dhahran and Ras Tanura, Saudi Arabia when he was three years old.
+His late father was a petroleum engineer and the family left the United States for the Aramco communities of Dhahran and Ras Tanura, Saudi Arabia when he was three years old.

 His mother, a painter, ensured A. K. was exposed to the visual arts, devoting hours to museums (which he hated at the time) and cultural sites during family vacations.
 In particular, Karnak in Egypt and Petra in Jordan left him awed by their scale.
 His mother took copious reference photographs for her art, depicting the beaches of the Persian Gulf, oil refineries, and geometric architecture.

 In Saudi Arabia, female beauty was censored on television, movies, and in magazines, and women were cloaked from head to toe in abayas.
 Family vacations in Europe, however, revealed permissive attitudes, as embodied by a woman walking in a tube top and thong in Stockholm, Sweden or kink magazines displayed at eye level on a German newsstand.
 American culture laid between the extremes of Arabia and Europe: Playboy magazines were visible but out of reach.

 With a childhood reputation for destructive “creative expressions” like disassembling things or lighting them on fire, young A. K. was prohibited from touching the family camera.
 For a middle school class assignment, he constructed a pinhole camera from an oatmeal box.
 He also used the school’s 35mm film camera, printing and developing black and white in the darkroom.